RobRendell/gTove/README.md

 * When missing actions can't be resolved, GM client will assert the current tabletop state.
 * Make clients use the missing action system to automatically check for missing actions when they first connect, to pick up any activity that occurred since the tabletop was last saved.
-* Show "tabletop saving" icon on all clients, not just GM's.
+* Show "tabletop needs saving" icon on all clients, not just GM's.
 * Time out idle multicast nodes
 * Improve the look of the placeholder used when a user has no avatar image set for their Google account.
 * Make the snap-to-grid rotation of minis and templates on hexagonal grids snap to 60° rather than 45°.
 * Allow players to rename minis, and prevent them from raising/lowering maps.
 * Ignore "Lock position"-ed things when panning/rotating/zooming minis.
+* Add physics-based 3D dice rolling.

 ## Plans/TODO

+* Ping map tool.
+Also auto-ping dice rolls when they're happening
+* Repositioning map - drop shadow on next map below
 * Allow players to remove minis that they added (owner of the file)
 * Change colour of mini/template name?
 Formatting?
-* Ping map tool.
 * Keyboard+mouse alternative to middle-click, for laptop touchpads? (e.g. shift-left-click)
+* Make gTove version visible in the app somewhere (avatar menu?)
 * Add text to "outdated version" dialog saying "or do a forced reload manually (control-F5 on Chrome)"
 * Filter by name feature in file browser.
 * Elastic band selection tool, to select multiple minis/templates at once